radiantlogic-v8/documentation-new/documentation/global-identity-viewer-guide/03-global-identity-viewer.md

 All entries where objectclass=inetorgperson and employeetype=intern are returned.

-><span style="color:red">**IMPORTANT NOTE – Searches span across all user attributes from the underlying directory.
-This can be confusing because the template to display the results might not contain all attributes used in the search.**
+>[!warning] Searches span across all user attributes from the underlying directory.
+This can be confusing because the template to display the results might not contain all attributes used in the search.

 ![An image showing ](Media/Image3.21.jpg)